cherbon1/rp_interface/README.md

 ## Code Structure

+All python code is found in the `src/rp_interface` directory.
+The `fpga` top level directory contains a snapshot of the FPGA project files.
+I will most likely not be keeping this up to date any time I do changes to the bitfiles in the future, but I think it's a good idea to include at least one version of a functioning project.

-Here's a brief description of how the different parts of this project are broken up.
+Here's a brief description of how the different parts of `rp_interface` are broken up.
 This repository consists of 5 main files that describe the communication with a Red Pitaya:

 - `red_pitaya.py`: Defines `RedPitaya`, which handles the SSH communication with the board, as well as some methods for writing to and reading from registers
 - `red_pitaya_bitfile`: Defines a `Bitfile` class which is essentially a string and a few handy path handling methods